 Once a patient comes in for their final appointment, the dentist will check to make sure the desired results have been achieved.
 In some cases, patients may require additional trays beyond their original treatment plan to get their new smile just right.

 At the end of the process, the HealthOne team will remove those little attachments, clean and polish the teeth, and digitally scan the patient for a retainer.
 The patient will wear that at night time to maintain the position of the teeth.

-Cost is a big issue when people weigh the pros and cons of doing the treatment.
+A big factor that people wonder about is how much Invisalign will cost them.
+It's an important thing to consider when looking at the pros and cons of different treatments.
 Dr. Gill says they make a point of prioritizing a payment plan for every individual based on their financial reality.